 Tips to Leverage Online Resources

 Carefully consider what it is you’re trying to accomplish when you invest in online resources.
-There are plenty of blogs and online articles that you can read for free (like those offered in the DEI Resource Library).
+There are plenty of blogs and online articles that you can read for free (like those offered in the Resource Library).
 Generally, these are great opportunities for spot learning.
-If you have a specific question, they can generally be answered in a concise blog post or report.
+If you have a specific question, it can generally be answered in a concise blog post or report.

-However, if you’re looking for a more structured learning environment, you’ll benefit from courses that are planned out and offer diverse and engaging learning materials.
+However, if you’re looking for a more structured learning environment, you’ll benefit from nonprofit courses that are planned out and offer diverse and engaging learning materials.
 From videos to dynamic and interactive content, you’ll have a more immersive experience that promotes deeper learning opportunities.

 After you’ve determined what it is you want to get out of the experience, consider how much time and funding you have available to learn.
-You may ask yourself questions like:

-• Do I need to answer a pressing question today?
+- Do I need to answer a pressing question today?
 Or do I have a few weeks or months to dive deeper into the subject as a whole?

-• What is my nonprofit’s budget for providing these opportunities?
+- What is my nonprofit’s budget for providing these opportunities?
 Or am I making a personal investment and paying out of pocket?

 By asking yourself these questions, you’ll find the online learning resource perfect for meeting your specific needs.
+Consider all options carefully and make an investment that will make a long-lasting impact.

 Books for Nonprofit Professional Development